JamieS56/Milestone-Project-4/README.md

         ![New player on player page.](media/README/testing/fixure-player-edditing/add-player-3.png)

-    4. This player doesn't have an image but in the future i would like to add the ability to add this from here for now it will have to be added through AWS.
+    4. This player doesn't have an image but in the future I would like to add the ability to add this from here for now it will have to be added through AWS.
         You can now delete this player by clicking the delet button.

         ![New players profile.](media/README/testing/fixure-player-edditing/add-player-4.png)